codecrafters-io/build-your-own-redis/stage_descriptions/auth-14-ya4.md

 ```

 The tester will validate that:
-- After setting a password on the `default` user, the `nopass` flag is removed from the flags array.
+- After setting a password on the `default` user:
+    - The `nopass` flag is removed from the flags array.
+    - The SHA-256 hash of the password is listed in the passwords array.

+- The `AUTH` commands returns `+OK\r\n`.
+(The correct password will be provided for the user.)

-- New connections cannot execute commands without authentication.
+- New connections cannot execute commands without authentication, and will fail with `NOAUTH` error.
-- The `AUTH default mypassword` command successfully authenticates the connection.
-- After authentication, `ACL WHOAMI` returns `"default"`.

 ### Notes